 - you only do a total of 40 hours or less of paid work for your employer during your parental leave payment period, and

 These keeping in touch days don’t apply to paid work you perform during a period when you’re getting or are able to get a preterm baby payment.
-See the following information on extra keeping in touch days for primary carers of preterm babies.

 Extra keeping in touch days for primary carers of preterm babies